 This launch will be held as a two-day event.
 We have permission from the BLM for overnight camping at the launch site.
 We invite members to camp out Saturday evening and take advantage of the great weather early on Sunday as well.
-We will also be holding a night launch (weather and fire conditions permitting)

 This launch will be held under the Tripoli Research rules.
 Also be aware that only members of UROC are allowed to participate in the launch.
 If you are not a member you can sign up online or at the launch.